Zeyad2003/Fawry-Internship/Week-07/DevOps/README.md

 >
 > I heard that they made paper airplanes and some funny stuff, but they didn't got the same amount of sleep as I did :)
 >
-> Or that what I want to believe 😅
+> Or that's what I want to believe 😅

 ---